Health Benefits

 We might think that Guava and Rambutan are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Guava and Rambutan Facts such as their taste, shape, color, and size are also distinct.
 The difference between Guava and Rambutan is explained here.

 The amount of calories in 100 gm of fresh Guava and Rambutan with peel is 68.00 kcal and 69.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
-Thus, Guava and Rambutan belong to and category.These fruits might or might not differ with respect to their scientific classification.
+Thus, Guava and Rambutan belong to Low Calorie Fruits and High Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Guava and Rambutan is Myrtales and Sapindales respectively.
 Guava belongs to Myrtaceae family and Rambutan belongs to Sapindaceae family.
 Guava belongs to Psidium genus of Psidium guajava species and Rambutan belongs to Nephelium genus of N. lappaceum species.
 Beings plants, both fruits belong to Plantae Kingdom.